-NWSSP will ensure that all procurement staff complete declaration of interest forms in line with their procedures.
-NWSSP will advise the health board, through the Director of Corporate Governance, of any such interests impacting on health board services.
+NWSSP will ensure that all procurement staff and health board staff complete declaration of interest forms in line with their procedures.
+NWSSP will advise

-6.7 Other Partnerships
+6.8 Other Partnerships

-The health board has a number of partnership arrangements including Western Bay, A Regional Collaboration for Health (ARCH) as well as staff holding joint contracts with Welsh Government.
+The health board has a number of partnership arrangements including West Glamorgan Regional Partnership, A Regional Collaboration for Health (ARCH) as well as staff holding joint contracts with Welsh Government.
 These should be dealt with in-line with declarations of interest - see paragraph eight.